samlevy3/samlevy3.github.io/_posts/2025-12-17-Entropy-Garden.md

 ![High desert home](/assets/img/entropy-garden/badger-street.jpg){: width="400"}
 _The remote high desert home in Silver Springs, Nevada_

-When Chloe asked for art submissions for her birthday gallery show, I knew I wanted to explore entropy.
-But I've never been confident calling myself an artist.
+When Chloe asked for art submissions for her birthday gallery show, I knew I was going to take this moment to start my own blog (welcome :\)) and I wanted to explore entropy.
+Beyond that I wasn't  I've never been confident calling myself an artist.

 In high school, I applied to the Teen Arts Group (TAG) at the Seattle Art Museum to challenge that feeling of inadequacy.
 Lacking a piece of art to bring to the the interview, I brought my beat-up running shoes.
 I explained how the worn treads were a journal of my meditation across the many miles and places I'd been.
 I loved the challenge of finding art and meaning in something purely functional.
 That experience taught me that art is a matter of perspective and a willingness to look.